 - By Josh CohenJosh Cohen is a former U.S. State Department project officer who worked on managing economic reform projects in the former Soviet Union.
-He works for a satellite technology company and contributes to a number of media outlets.
+He works for an information technology company and contributes to a number of media outlets.
 Follow him on Twitter: @jkc_in_dc.

 After a March 3 conversation with Russian President Vladimir Putin, German Chancellor Angela Merkel famously described him as "having lost touch with reality."
 But looking at the Ukrainian crisis from Moscow’s perspective sheds a different light on Putin’s behavior in the crisis.
 Moscow watched as NATO expanded up to Russia’s borders following the breakup of the USSR, and now, Putin justifiably fears that Western-oriented Ukraine would ultimately join NATO.
 That’s a "red line" for the Kremlin.
 As Putin noted in his speech announcing the annexation of Crimea, "Russia found itself at a line from which it could no longer retreat.
 If you press a spring to the maximum, it will someday uncoil forcefully."